Small items that don't display at a given map scale or display as placemarks are places. For example, wells, ATMs, springs, fountains, etc.

 Select the item on the map to open the attribute panel:

 Click Edit in the panel.

-The item and attribute panel will switch to editing mode: To edit an item's attributes, enter the new values in the fields on the panel (for more information on adding attributes, see section 3.1.
-General rules).
+The item and attribute panel will switch to editing mode: To edit an item's attributes, enter the new values in the fields on the panel (for more information on adding attributes, see Section 3.1.
+General rule).